 These are merely suggestions for the best animal encounter that will be enjoyed by all.
-Again, I state, we are flexible and will make every effort to meet your needs.
+Again, I state, I am flexible and will make every effort to meet your needs.

 All guests should be invited to arrive at least an hour before the scheduled start time of the Lizard Wizard show.
 This is sufficient time that guarantees your party guests will socialize, run around, snack, and allow for those who will be 30 minutes late.
 Children are not allowed to eat while petting animals.